dplochcoder/HollowKnight.BugPrince/README.md

 MultiWorld will likely never be supported due to its architecture.
 Because BugPrince does not, and cannot know the logical structure of _other_ players' worlds, it must ensure all remote items never move into higher progression spheres, which severely limits options.

+### Map Mod Lag

+[Rando Map Mod](<https://github.com/syyePhenomenol/RandoMapMod>) has an advanced search algorithm to help you navigate the twisted labyrinth that is transition randomizer.
+Unfortunately, it largely assumes that the map does not change, an assumption that BugPrince violates.

+You may notice some game lag when opening the map; this is caused by BugPrince "rebuilding" Rando Map Mod's search indices so it becomes aware of all the transition choices you have made.
+You can disable this feature to reduce lag at the expense of breaking pathfinder.

 ### Empty Selections

 You may at times encounter a selection menu with _no_ options, or at least, no _affordable_ options, in which case the screen will fade to red after a few seconds and boot you back to your last bench.